marmelab/react-admin/docs/DataProviders.md

 It's the Data Provider's job to turn these method calls into HTTP requests, and transform the HTTP responses to the data format expected by react-admin.
 In technical terms, a Data Provider is an *adapter* for an API.

-Thanks to this adapter system, react-admin can communicate with any API, whether it uses REST, GraphQL, RPC, or even SOAP, regardless of the dialect it uses.
+Thanks to this adapter system, react-admin can communicate with any API.
 Check out the [list of supported backends](./DataProviderList.md) to pick an open-source package for your API.

 You can also [Write your own Data Provider](./DataProviderWriting.md) so that it fits the particularities of your backend(s).
 Data Providers can use `fetch`, `axios`, `apollo-client`, or any other library to communicate with APIs.
 The Data Provider is also the ideal place to add custom HTTP headers, authentication, etc.